October 19 (Tuesday) 11:00 am - December 11 (Saturday) 6:00 pm(GMT-04:00) View in my time

 October 19, 2021 – December 11, 2021

-Brian Fuata works in the improvisation of live or mediated performance, writing and objects.
-He uses performance, persona, and public speaking to produce a dumb zone of dramatic affects.
+Brian Fuata (Meanjin / Brisbane) works in the improvisation of live or mediated performance, writing and objects.
+He uses multiple registers of persona and public speaking to produce a dumb zone of dramatic affects.